-Aphids feed by piercing plant tissues with needlelike mouth parts, then sucking fluids.
+Aphids feed by piercing plant tissues with needle-like mouth parts, then sucking fluids.
 The expression of symptoms after aphid feeding depends on whether plant toxins or pathogens are injected during feeding.
-The greenbug is the only species of the four known to occur in virginia grains that injects plant toxins.
+The greenbug is the only species of the four known to occur in Virginia grains that injects plant toxins.

-Perhaps the biggest aphid-related problem of small grains in Virginia is the potential for transmission or dissemination of barely yellow dwarf virus (BYDV).
+Perhaps the biggest aphid-related problem of small grains in Virginia is the potential for transmission or dissemination of barley yellow dwarf virus (BYDV).
 Greenbug, bird cherry-oat, and English grain aphids are all known BYDV vectors.
 Some individual aphids carry virus particles in their digestive tracts or saliva.
-Partides are transmitted to plant tissues during the feeding process.

 BYDV causes barley to turn a yellowish color, and infected plants become stunted and nonproductive, whereas, diseased wheat and oat plants turn a reddish color and become stunted.

-BYDV outbreaks have www.ext.vt.edu not been common in recent years, with plant samples from only one or two fields being confirmed by diagnostic laboratories.
-If they occur, they appear as patches of stunted yellowing or reddening plants scattered throughout the field.
+If BYDV outbreaks occur, they appear as patches of stunted yellowing or reddening plants scattered throughout the field.
 Yellowing areas that are in strips or that entirely cover the field are most likely not caused by aphid damage or disease, but rather indicate problems associated with fertility, pH, or cold weather.
 Yield losses due to BYDV are more severe when young plants are infected during the fall or early winter.

-Predicting Outbreaks and How to Sample
+Predicting Oubreaks and How To Sample

 Aphid population outbreaks are largely dependent on weather and planting date of the grain.
 Mild temperatures during November and December increase the possibility of serious fall infestations.
 Wheat and barley planted by October 15 are also more susceptible to aphid attack.
-These fields should be checked weekly during mild fall weather to determine the presence of economically damaging populations of aphids and barley yellow dwarf virus.
+These fields should be checked weekly during mild fall weather to determine the presence of economically damaging populations of aphids and BYDV.